sjcqs/convention-plugins-android/docs/0-intro.md

 - ~~\<insert big company name\> is doing it~~
 - Reduces the build time:
   - api/impl modules pattern (reuse build cache)
-  - Only use the necessary Gradle plugins in your module
+  - Only use the necessary Gradle plugins in your module (android plugins are expensive)
   - Parallel compilation
-- Create several apps (demo apps, free vs pro)
+- Create several apps (demo apps, free vs pro, for your back-end folks working one specific features)

 ---
 ⏭️ [ Let's see a basic multi-module architecture](1-multi-module-schema.md)